-It is safe to say that we are living in challenging and uncertain times with many of us over the past months finding ourselves having to adapt to ways of working that we weren’t previously accustomed to.
+It’s safe to say we’re living in challenging and uncertain times with many of us over the past months finding ourselves having to adapt to ways of working that we weren’t previously accustomed to.

-In this new way of working it is easy to get into the habit of working out of hours or even being on call for tasks that if you were in the office, you wouldn’t normally be.
+In this new way of working, it’s easy to get into the habit of working out of hours or even being on call for tasks that if you were in the office, you wouldn’t normally be.
 An email request for a ‘quick’ completion of a task can be actioned instantly with the office now physically within reach to be able to get it done.
 For the conscientious and proactive it can understandably be hard not to work longer hours.
-However, it is important to establish boundaries from the outset or to re-establish them if you’ve found yourself overworked with greater and greater expectations placed on your shoulders.
+However, it is important to establish boundaries from the outset or to re-establish them if you’ve found yourself with excessive workloads with greater and greater expectations placed on your shoulders.

 - First and foremost be strict and set boundaries, as without them you’ll soon find that your working day is extending into the evenings and starting earlier and earlier.
 Employee’s working hours should be the same as if they were in the office, no greater and no less.